harsha-pingali/git-hooks-tutorial/README.md

 # git-hooks-tutorial
 to practice hooks

+ADDED a Pre Commit hook to test

-ADDED a pre commit hook to test
+ADDED a Post Commit hook to test